Mani967656/EmployeeTracker/README.md

 ## 🧑‍💼 Employee Tracker  Web Application

-A web-based application to manage and monitor employee attendance, tasks, leaves, and performance in real time.
+A web-based application to manage and monitor employee attendance, tasks, leaves, projects and performance in real time.
 Built using the MERN stack (MongoDB, Express.js, React, Node.js).

 ---